qrtl/thc-custom/stock_security_adjust/readme/DESCRIPTION.md

 * Gives 'Inventory / Officer' access to the *Inventory > Reporting* menu node.
 * Makes some fields and buttons of Inventory Adjustments list view invisible, as well as hiding the menu item for users without Inventory/Administrator group.
+* Grants the 'Inventory / Officer' group access to the 'value' field on stock quants.